manjinder-bittmax/coinmax-docs/index.rst

 Subscriptions
 =============

-Once you are connected, You will need to subscribe to the events published by WebSocket.
+Once you are connected, you will need to subscribe to the events published by WebSocket.

 .. note:: All communications with WebSocket are in JSON format.